 It is very normal to worry about whether or not you will have a healthy baby.
-It is important to find a health professional you feel comfortable with so you can openly discuss these concerns with them.
+Find a health professional you feel comfortable with so you can openly discuss these concerns with them.
 Find out as much as you can about how to minimise the risk of problems during pregnancy.
 The support of women with diabetes who have recently become mothers can also be helpful at this time.
 Remember that most women with diabetes will have a healthy baby.

 Preventing and managing hypos

-If you are taking insulin you are at risk of hypos, which can make some women feel anxious.
+If you are taking insulin to manage your diabetes, you are at risk of hypos.
+This can make some women feel anxious.
 Frequent blood glucose checks and appropriate insulin adjustments can help reduce this risk.
 Remember to always carry hypo treatment with you and if needed, have treatment within reach when you are breastfeeding.

 Managing the concerns of well-meaning partners, friends or family members